Wilson carves up UCF in likely final game for No. 13 BYU

 Wilson ran 4 yards to make it 21-0 with 25 seconds left in the first quarter.
 It was another long (76 yards) but quick (1:42) drive.

-UCF defensive back Divaad Wilson was penalized for targeting late in the first quarter and disqualified.
+UCF defensive back Divaad Wilson was penalized for targeting late in the first quarter and was disqualified.

 After UCF scored early in the second quarter, Wilson threw two more TD passes.
 He connected with wide-open tight end Isaac Rex from 27 yards out, and his third scoring pass of the half was a 35-yard strike to Neil Pau’u with 3:31 remaining to make it 35-7.